Start your pain-free journey today!

 If you’re looking for the most current and evidence-based treatments to heal your torn meniscus, then you’re in the right place!
 A torn meniscus is one of the most common disorders of the knee that we treat in the clinic.
 Because of this, we have developed a very simple but very effective treatment program, that we teach our patients, in order to alleviate their knee pain.

 And then don’t forget to stick around at the end of the article for our most frequently asked questions.
-If you’re looking to get started right away, then get started right now with our Quick Guide to treating a torn meniscus below.
+If you’re looking to get started right away, then check out our Quick Guide to treating a torn meniscus directly below.

 Disclaimers and Disclosures: All information in this article is for informational and educational purposes only and should not be taken as individual medical advice.
 Additionally, this article contains affiliate links, meaning when you make a purchase, we make a small commission at no additional cost to you.
 For more information, see our full Disclaimers and Disclosures.

-Quick Guide: Best Physical Therapy Exercises to Treat a Torn Meniscus from Home
+Quick Guide Phase 1: Best Physical Therapy Exercises to Treat a Torn Meniscus from Home in Weeks 0-2

 1. Hamstring stretch with a strap, lying on your back